-The Edict of the President of the Republic of Belarus "On the Licensing of Certain Kinds of Activities" contains a list of business activities, which are subject to licensing by state authorities.
+Edict of the President of the Republic of Belarus No. 450 dated 1 September 2010 "On the Licensing of Certain Kinds of Activities" (as amended) ("Edict on Licensing") contains a list of business activities that are subject to licensing by state authorities.
 The list includes, inter alia, business activities in the areas of banking, telecommunications, the gambling industry, the oil industry, and the weapons industry.
 Certain types of license may only be granted to Belarusian legal entities, for example, the manufacturing of alcoholic drinks.

 Although there are general rules for obtaining a license, the application requirements for each type of license vary.
-In some cases, it can be very demanding and time-consuming to comply with all licensing requirements.
-Performing business activities without an appropriate license may result in sanctions such as financial penalties, the confiscation of all income resulting from the business activity and the liquidation of the legal entity.
-Moreover, depending on the amount of income received, unlicensed activities may lead to criminal implications.
+In some cases, it can be very demanding and time-consuming to comply with all requirements.
+Performing licensing business activities without an appropriate license may result in sanctions such as financial penalties. confiscation of all income resulting from the business activity and the liquidation of the legal entity.
+Moreover, depending on the amount of income received, unlicensed activities may result in the imposition of criminal sanctions.